ODS Cancer Registry Operations Closed Book Domain 2 Practice Test – Prep & Study Guide

 Session length

-What is the significance of "patient consent" in cancer registry data collection?
+What is the primary purpose of cancer surveillance?

 Next Question